 Yifan Gong received his Ph.D. in economics at the University of Western Ontario, Canada, in 2020, and joined the college virtually during the COVID-19 pandemic and came to Nebraska in person this fall.
 His research interests include labor economics, public economics and urban economics, and he published an article on the uncertainty of future income in Quantitative Economics in 2019.

 “Yifan adds depth in our department to provide advanced statistical analysis.
-He also strengthens our research and teaching capabilities in labor economics,” said David Rosenbaum, Department Chair and John T. & Mable M. Hay Professor of Economics.
+He also strengthens our research and teaching capabilities in labor economics,” said David Rosenbaum, professor emeritus of economics.

 Gong, who looks forward to accessing restricted-use versions of important datasets provided by the Central Plains Federal Statistical Research Data Center at Nebraska, said, “Data access is very appealing to labor economists because we are interested in bringing economic theory to the data and studying empirical issues.
 For example, the geographic information contained in these datasets is very important for understanding variation in individuals' educational and labor market outcomes.”